janki12496/Advanced-Computing/README.md

 # Advanced-Computing

 Performed complexity analysis using average time for various sorting algorithms, hashtables and search trees.
-Comparision is as follows:
+The comparision is as:

-Sorting Algorithms: Mergesort, Quicksort, Heapsort and Dual-pivot Quicksort Hash tables: Cuckoo, QuadraticProbing and SeparateChaining
+Sorting Algorithms: Mergesort, Quicksort, Heapsort and Dual-pivot Quicksort Hash Tables: Cuckoo, QuadraticProbing and SeparateChaining
 Search Trees: BinarySearchTree, AVLTree, RedBlackBST, SplayTree

 Technology Used: Java, Eclipse IDE